breqdev/breq.dev/projects/laser-projector.md

 Red lasers are commonly found at the 638nm wavelength, so that one's easy.
 There are lot of available blue wavelengths between about 440 and 460nm to choose from.
 Green is where it gets difficult.

 By far the most common green light wavelength is 532nm -- it can be created easily by taking an infrared laser at 1064nm and passing its light through a frequency-doubling crystal to produce 532nm.
 However, this process is imperfect and cheap green lasers often lack the filtering required at the infrared wavelengths, creating a potential hazard if the user is not expecting to need protection against 1064nm light.
-For lower-power applications like this project, 520nm diodes have started to become available which directly produce light.
+For lower-power applications like this project, 520nm diodes have started to become available which directly produce light at the desired wavelength.
 And as another benefit, 520nm diodes help give you a larger color gamut!
 By mixing various amounts of red, green, and blue at those selected wavelengths, you can create any color in the triangle below.

 ![](laser-projector/chromaticity.svg)